-There are many file formats available for close captions.
+There are many file formats available for closed captions.
 The most common formats are SRT and VTT files.
-These formats are also the two that DaCast uses for its on demand videos.
+These formats are also the two that Dacast uses for its on-demand videos.
 Below are instructions for creating a closed caption file.

 Creating SRT / VTT Files (the manual way)

 First, you can create SRT and VTT files through simple text editors.
 However, many users will be glad to know of several methods that aid in the manual creation process.
 Additionally, Many free solutions are available, meaning less of an impact on your budget.
 We recommend using these methods, rather than directly editing the files in a text editor.
 Why?
 They can provide a preview of the video, which is very helpful.

 Aegisub gets a salute for being widely available over several platforms.
 It comes with some extra bells and whistles as well.
 These features include a spellchecker to help with the process, although this is an added download.